Thee Beginning of the End:

 IT alone served as the engine of organismic, rapturous delight.

-More important for subsequent evolution: it was the Body that first gave birth to consciousness.
+More important for subsequent evolution: It was the Body that first gave birth to consciousness.

-IT alone housed the first and simplest “Mind”;
+IT alone housed the first and simplest Mind;

 “I do as the Father has commanded me, so that the world may know that I love the Father…” (John 14.31).

-But the deep fabric of life was never contravened: always bodily needs came first, and so always body was in control.
+What a humble beginning for human intelligence!
+But the deep fabric of life was never to be contravened.
+Always bodily survival needs came first, and so always Body was in control.

 “Truly, truly, I say to you, the Son can do nothing of his own accord, but only what he sees the Father doing” (John, 5.19).